Safe Hands, Open Heart

 For more information on Kevin’s professional background click here.

-Some of the issues Kevin has helped clients come to terms with include: loneliness, depression, social isolation, anxiety, panic attacks, acquired brain injury, issues related to aging, anger-management, low self-esteem, codependency issues, bereavement, family conflict, marital breakup, relationship problems, unemployment, homelessness, men’s issues, childhood trauma, post-traumatic stress (PTSD), addiction, identity issues, cultural issues, and more.
+Some of the issues Kevin has helped clients come to terms with include: loneliness, depression, social isolation, anxiety, panic attacks, acquired brain injury, issues related to aging, anger-management, low self-esteem, codependency issues, bereavement, family conflict, marital breakup, relationship problems, unemployment, homelessness, men’s issues, childhood trauma, post-traumatic stress (PTSD), family estrangement, identity issues, cultural issues, and more.

 Kevin is a trained couples therapist.